neslihansuzen/Automatic-short-answer-grading-and-feedback-project/README.md

 2.**Cluster i_words.csv**: 'Cluster i_words' contains words and their frequencies in the cluster i.
 Frequency refers the number of students using the word in the answer.
 Words are oredered by the frequencies in descending order.

-3. **Clusteri.png**: This figure shows the words clouds where words are used by students in the cluster i.
+3.**Clusteri.png**: This figure shows the words clouds where words are used by students in the cluster i.
 The font and color of words indicate different frequencies of words.

+## What is 'M_Modelling.xlsx'?